 The amount of the application fee for a marketing authorisation differs, depending on the type of medical product.
-The application fee for a marketing authorisation for a new medicine ranges from approximately ¥2 million to ¥50 million.
+The application fee for a marketing authorisation for a new medicine ranges from approximately 2 million to 50 million.

-Standard review time and special procedures for generic products and orphan medicines.
+Standard review time and special procedures

 Although dependent on factors such as the type of medical product, the standard time period for reviewing an application for a new medicine approval is one year after the official application filing.

-There is an abridged procedure for generic medicines for which the examination of an application mainly focuses on the:
+There is an abridged procedure for generic medicines for which the examination of an application mainly focuses on:

-- a similarity between the new medicine and the generic medicine; - b the adequacy of the data attached to the application; and - c the proposed manufacturing facility's compliance with GMP.
+- a the similarity between the new medicine and the generic medicine; - b the adequacy of the data attached to the application; and - c the proposed manufacturing facility's compliance with GMP.